Sir-Corgi/workshop/README.md

 I've provided you with the fasta files and json files to run AlphaFold3.
 You can either copy and paste the sequences into the [webserver of alphafold3](https://alphafoldserver.com/) or you can run them on the HPC (high preformance computer) ALICE.
 The locally installed requires another type of input that I have provided in the [input folder](binding-protein/alphafold3/) and is called `alphafold3input.json`.

 ![AlphaFold3_prediction](assets/af3_combined.png)
+AlphaFold3 prediction of a target protein and de novo generated binding-protein with interaction prediction.
 - Blue: target protein
 - Purple: de novo binding-protein
 - Light blue and pink: predicted interacting residues.